-- 9 Separate financial statements shall be prepared in accordance with all applicable HKFRSs, except as provided in paragraph 10. - When an entity prepares separate financial statements, it shall account for investments in subsidiaries, joint ventures and associates either: - (a) at cost, or: - (b) in accordance with HKFRS 9.; or - (c) using the equity method as described in HKAS 28.
+- 9 Separate financial statements shall be prepared in accordance with all applicable HKFRSs, except as provided in paragraph 10. - When an entity prepares separate financial statements, it shall account for investments in subsidiaries, joint ventures and associates either: - (a) at cost, or - (b) in accordance with HKFRS 9.

 The entity shall apply the same accounting for each category of investments.
-Investments accounted for at cost or using the equity method shall be accounted for in accordance with HKFRS 5 Non-current Assets Held for Sale and Discontinued Operations when they are classified as held for sale or for distribution (or included in a disposal group that is classified as held for sale or for distribution).
+Investments accounted for at cost shall be accounted for in accordance with HKFRS 5 Non-current Assets Held for Sale and Discontinued Operations when they are classified as held for sale (or included in a disposal group that is classified as held for sale).
 The measurement of investments accounted for in accordance with HKFRS 9 is not changed in such circumstances.